Houston Water Quality at a Glance

 Chromium-6 & Disinfection Byproducts

-Source: Chromium-6 from industrial processes; DBPs formed when chloramine disinfectant reacts with naturally occurring organic matter
+Source: Chromium-6 from petrochemical and industrial processes, particularly from facilities along the Houston Ship Channel; disinfection byproducts (DBPs) form when chloramine reacts with naturally occurring organic matter in Houston’s surface water sources.

 Please read – our information